ykzw/galp/README.md

 ### Graph formats

 Basically, the program can handle two kinds of formats: text (`.txt` files) and binary (`.bin` files).
-The text format is probably easier to prepare but slower to load.
+The text format is probably easier to prepare, but the data loading is slow.
 The binary format can be loaded much faster.

 #### Text